 Each Commissioner, other than Public Representatives and Out-of-Region Members, must be employed by a Member institution.
 The Board position becomes vacant immediately when such a Commissioner is no longer employed by a Member institution.
 The Board shall include:

 Notwithstanding the foregoing, the Board shall not be out of compliance with the requirements of Article III, Section 3.3 because of Board vacancies.

-Minutes of each Committee meeting shall be prepared by the NWCCU staff member assigned as liaison to that Committee and submitted for review and approval by Committee members.
-Upon approval by the Committee, the NWCCU staff member shall ensure that the approved minutes are appropriately recorded at the NWCCU office for distribution to the Board on or before its next meeting.
+Minutes of each Committee meeting, except the Audit Committee, shall be prepared by the NWCCU staff member assigned as liaison to that Committee and submitted for review and approval by Committee members.
+Audit Committee meeting minutes shall be prepared by one of the committee members.
+Upon approval by the Committee, minutes shall be recorded at the NWCCU office for distribution to the Board on or before its next meeting.
 Absent exigent circumstances, minutes shall normally be prepared within thirty (30) days of each meeting.
 Upon request of the Board Chair, a Committee shall report at a Board meeting.
 Minutes shall be archived or placed on NWCCU’s public website, as appropriate.

 Standing Committees of the Board include: